projectwife/tesitoo-opencart/README.md

     all the paths should be changed to correspond to your opencart location DB_USERNAME, DB_PASSWORD and DB_DATABASE should be set according to the database & user you created above

-File permissions - make the following writable by www-data (apache default user)
+File permissions - make the following directories recursively writable by www-data (apache default user)
-- vqmod/*
+- vqmod/
 - system/storage/logs/
 - system/storage/cache/
 - system/storage/download/
 - system/storage/upload/
 - system/storage/modification/
-- image/cache/*
+- image/cache/
-- image/catalog/*
+- image/catalog/

 !!!FIXME need to find way to handle permissions / users programmatically!!!